 In this current season of life, the Lord is teaching me not only how to listen to Him, but how to obey Him.
 It is hard.
-I don’t think I have ever really brought something I want to the Lord before, because when I did this past summer (and now) I got an answer that kind of throws me off guard: “no”.
+I don’t think I have ever really brought something I want to the Lord before, because when I did recently I got an answer that kind of throws me off guard: “no”.
 Maybe I’m not used to hearing no or I don’t even ask in the first place.
 I suppose my relationship with the Lord has had a very “ask for forgiveness, not permission” kind of vibe.
 Yikes.
 I’m just figuring that out.
 I could be discouraged about living in such ignorance, however, I choose to be thankful for this, um, “exposure.”
 Lol.
 This is a good thing.

 Back to the point, I’m freakin bummed that God won’t give me what I want.
 Straight up.
 But I know He’s got some good plan cooking up in which I will get to partake in the body of Christ and build it up!
 That trumps everything.
 When God told me no, I all the sudden started asking Him if He was sure, like, really really sure.
 It’s funny to me how I am quick to question in the disagreeable moments and trust in the agreeable ones.
 SO typical.
 In these past weeks since He laid it on me, I’ve been trying to figure out how to “deal” with it.
 It has involved a lot of dying to self.
 I wake up most mornings with this thing on my mind, honestly this idol, and have to choose to trust God with it.
 Throughout the day I am bombarded with potentially consuming thoughts and I have the choice to turn to the Lord or pity myself because I feel “lacking”.

 Side note: I have realized that obedience in the Christian life is just made up of a million tiny moments of obedience and trust, not one big decision.